why Luminar Technologies Inc. [LAZR] is a Good Choice for Investors After New Price Target of $19.00

 Wall Street Reporter, the trusted name in financial news since 1843, has published reports on the latest comments and insights from CEOs of: Luminar Technologies (NASDAQ: LAZR), NexTech AR Solutions (OTC: NEXCF) (CSE: NTAR), Upstart Holdings (NASDAQ: UPST), and AI/ML Innovations (OTC: AIMLF) (CSE: AIML).
 Today’s emerging technologies and lifestyle megatrends are creating billion dollar opportunities for disruptive innovation in how we live, work and play.
 Wall Street Reporter highlights the latest comments from industry thought leaders shaping our world today, and in the decades ahead:.

-Over the last 12 months, LAZR stock dropped by -68.32%.
-The one-year Luminar Technologies Inc. stock forecast points to a potential upside of 60.0.
-The average equity rating for LAZR stock is currently 2.20, trading closer to a bullish pattern in the stock market.

-The market cap for the stock reached $2.99 billion, with 348.68 million shares outstanding and 230.61 million shares in the current float.
-Compared to the average trading volume of 4.98M shares, LAZR stock reached a trading volume of 4910864 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Compared to the average trading volume of 5.12M shares, LAZR reached a trading volume of 7786481 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for LAZR shares is $19.00 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on LAZR stock is a recommendation set at 2.20.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.